YardenBakish/PE-AWARE-LRP/README.md

  <pre> TBD </pre>

 ## Acknowledgments
-The code is heavily inspired by [Transformer-Explainability](https://github.com/hila-chefer/Transformer-Explainability) for Vision models, and [AttnLRP](https://github.com/rachtibat/LRP-eXplains-Transformers/tree/main) for NLP.
+The code is heavily inspired by [Transformer-Explainability](https://github.com/hila-chefer/Transformer-Explainability) for Vision models, and [AttnLRP](https://github.com/rachtibat/LRP-eXplains-Transformers/tree/main) and [XAI for Transformers](https://github.com/AmeenAli/XAI_Transformers)  for NLP.
 Thanks for their wonderful works.